user8595/user8595.github.io/content/posts/design-projects.md

 An short render of a gaming keyboard, following [this tutorial.](https://youtu.be/ZV0LKw0qylg) No wonder why just 5-10 seconds of footage could be so long just to render.

-The difference from the render i made from the video is that i did not use the Cycles renderer, hence why there's no flow effect in the keyboard.
+The difference from the render i made from the video is that i did not use the Cycles renderer, hence why there's no glow effect in the keyboard.
 I haven't tried to render it on cycles yet, so i can't tell if the glow effect worked.
 And also the keyboard layout being small.

 (Despite the video, i did not render this on a PC.)